 Enroll in a master's in nursing program.
 After you have become a registered nurse and earned your BSN, you can pursue a MSN nurse practitioner degree, which allows you to gain the critical credential and training you'll need to pursue this career.
 WGU offers a family nurse practitioner degree program, which offers you specialization and prepares you to sit for a certification exam.
 FNP specialization prepares you for primary care nursing, which is a focus on general practice.

 Consider specializing.
-MSN programs for nurse practitioners often include courses and clinical work in specializations such as psychiatric-mental health nursing, family nursing, adult-gerontology nursing, neonatal nursing, pediatrics, and women’s health.
+MSN and post masters programs for nurse practitioners often include courses and clinical work in specializations such as psychiatric-mental health nursing, family nursing, adult-gerontology nursing, neonatal nursing, pediatrics, and women’s health.

 Gain work experience.
 If you are leaning toward an NP specialty like a family nurse practitioner, find ways to work in that area so you will have experience as you continue down your career path.
 Primary care focus allows you to cater to more general medical needs, while an acute care nurse practitioner would focus on more emergency situation.